cliffjones/cliffjones.github.io/static/media/art.aaeef97f314f0270da21.md

 ## Paint and Digital

 ^!![an ant with glowing eyes](electric-ant)
-Inspired by the PKD story [+“The Electric Ant”](https://en.wikipedia.org/wiki/The_Electric_Ant) and my own novella *Dreck* (due out in August), this is acrylic on cardboard with some digital manipulation.
+Inspired by the classic story [+“The Electric Ant”](https://en.wikipedia.org/wiki/The_Electric_Ant) and my own novella *Dreck* (due out in August), this is acrylic on cardboard with some digital manipulation.

-^!![white rabbit holding a candle](tyrro-rabbit-painting) I painted this for the cover of my novel [*Adelaide in Ozghard*](https://ozghard.com/books).
+^!![white rabbit holding a candle](tyrro-rabbit-painting) I painted this for my still-in-progress novel [*The Lasting Lands*](https://ozghard.com/books).
 This is a character named Tyrro, sort of like the White Rabbit of Wonderland… but not really.

 ^!![Adelaide with a dress made of sky](adelaide-sky) And this is Adelaide, the main character of [the story](https://ozghard.com/books)</a>.

-^!![Philip K. Dick portrait: "The Empire Never Ended"](pkd-tene) This was based on my somewhat impromptu entry in El Paso’s 2014 [+Chalk the Block](http://www.chalktheblock.com/) festival.
-It’s a portrait of my favorite author: [+Philip K. Dick](https://en.wikipedia.org/wiki/Philip_K._Dick).
+^!![Philip K. Dick portrait: "The Empire Never Ended"](pkd-tene) This portrait of [+Philip K. Dick](https://en.wikipedia.org/wiki/Philip_K._Dick) was based on my somewhat impromptu entry in El Paso’s 2014 [+Chalk the Block](http://www.chalktheblock.com/) festival.
 The line is from [+*VALIS*](https://en.wikipedia.org/wiki/Valis_(novel)).

 ---